aretekzs/aretekzs.github.io/content/posts/first-attemps-at-breaking-ai-models.md

 SSRF</div>

-As I was not sure how the target would handle this vulnerability, despite my huge desire to try and escalate the issue, I immediatly stopped all testing and starting trying to contact the support team, hoping to report the vulnerability to them and ask for permission to escalate.
+As I was not sure how the target would handle this vulnerability, despite my huge desire to try and escalate the issue, I immediatly stopped all testing and tried to contact the support team, hoping to report the vulnerability to them and ask for permission to escalate.

 **Timeline**
 - 21/08 - First email sent to security contact.